-Master of Arts degree programs at Concordia University must be completed within five years of the first date of the first class of attendance.
+- Master's degree programs at Concordia University must be completed within five years of the first date of the beginning of the first course. - Ed.S. degree programs must be completed within six years of beginning of the first course.